 K. Reserved Parking: Parking without a proper permit in a reserved space or area is prohibited.
-Violators are subject to ticketing and towing at owner's expense.
-If a permit-holder's space or area is filled, the permit holder must find a legitimate space and contact the Department of Parking and Transportation in order to have violator's vehicle(s) towed and to obtain authorization to park.
+Violators are subject to ticketing and towing at the owner's expense.
+If a permit-holder's space or area is filled, the permit-holder must find a legitimate space and contact the Department of Parking and Transportation in order to have the violator's vehicle(s) towed and to obtain authorization to park.

 L. Service Parking and Loading Dock: Parking in a service vehicle space without a valid service vehicle pass or without proper markings on the vehicle is prohibited.
 Loading docks are used for loading and unloading only.
 Parking at a loading dock is prohibited.

 M. Disability Parking spaces are reserved for the use of those possessing valid Disabled Parking Placards/Permits (provided by the Commonwealth of Virginia or the University of Virginia).
 Any use of these spaces without a proper Disabled Parking Placard/permit is prohibited.

 N. Resident parking is located in areas of University family housing and is reserved at all times for residents' vehicles bearing the appropriate permits.